-Dr. Roland Kupers is an independent consultant on Complexity, Resilience and Energy Transition, as well as an Associate Fellow at the Smith School of Enterprise and the Environment at Oxford University.
+Dr. Roland Kupers is an independent advisor on Complexity, Resilience and Energy Transition, as well as an Associate Fellow at the Smith School of Enterprise and the Environment at Oxford University.

 A theoretical physicist by university training, Roland spent the first 11 years of his career with AT&T in the Netherlands and in Italy, holding different business management positions.
 His last assignment there was as Regional Managing Director for Northern Europe.